ridimasingh2007-stack/py_prac/README.md

 # Python Practice Repository

  This repository contains my beginner-level Python projects and exercises.
- I am learning Python and practicing by making small & fun projects.
+ I am learning Python and practicing by making small & fun projects while exploring core concepts.

  Projects:-
  * Number Guessing Game - A game where the computer generates a random number between 1 and 100, and the user has to guess it.